Answer by John Mackay

 I am sure that you too can detect a certain attitude here that does not allow questions about creation, nor challenges to evolution and might rightly be labelled conspiratorial?
 The usual retort from educators who are challenged about this, is that “all scientists” accept evolution and there are no real scientists who believe creation, so why should we tolerate superstition in the science classroom.

 Did you catch it?
 Any time someone tells us a scientific explanation cannot include any reference to God, they have just made a reference to God.
 What they have said is that in science, the only explanations ‘allowed’ are those that can be classified as atheistic (there is no God) or agnostic (we don’t know if there is a God or not, so we won’t even go there).
-‘In the beginning God …”, won’t even make it to first base, and you will not be allowed to ever ask a question about it either.
+‘In the beginning God … ’, cannot even make it to first base, and you are rarely allowed to ever ask a question about it either.

-This attitude was expressed very strongly by a geology professor at one university where I was doing a debate when he stressed; “Science accepts no authority – no human authority and no biblical authority!”
+This attitude was expressed very strongly by a geology professor at one university where I was doing a debate when he stressed: “Science accepts no authority – no human authority and no biblical authority!”
 The weakness in his position is easily shown by simply asking, “And by what authority do you say that?”
+So why do scientists allow such definitions to be propagated?
+Simply because they want their human authority to be paramount.
+They want no higher authority than the right of a scientist to perpetually change his mind about everything, unchallenged by any mere mortals, or a greater God.

-The ultimate problem, whether it be physics chemistry or biology or any of the related “para- sciences” such as psychology, political science, etc. is the attitude behind the Science Teachers’ definition: the one that was endowed upon science by Charles Darwin’s chief mentor Charles Lyell, who wrote that his aim was “free the science from Moses” (Ref.
-2) It is undeniable that Lyell had an agenda and he and his colleagues conspired most vigorously to remove any Mosaic influence particularly concerning the catastrophism of Noah’s flood.
+Yet the ultimate problem, whether it be physics chemistry or biology or any of the related “para- sciences” such as psychology, political science, etc. is the attitude behind the Science Teachers’ definition above, which has in reality been endowed upon science by Charles Darwin’s chief mentor Charles Lyell, whose aim was to “free the science from Moses”2 It is undeniable that Lyell had an agenda and he and his colleagues conspired most vigorously to remove any Mosaic influence particularly concerning the catastrophism of Noah’s flood.
 In my first week of University Geology we were introduced to Lyell as the great father of modern Geological thought who made it unnecessary to consider ‘catastrophic nonsense such as the Flood.’

-Lyell succeeded by simply replacing biblical concepts rather than openly attacking them.
+Lyell succeeded by subtly and simply replacing biblical concepts rather than by openly attacking them.
 Charles Darwin recognised this when he wrote about Lyell in a letter to his son George in 1873: “Lyell is most firmly convinced that he has shaken the faith in the Deluge etc far more efficiently by never having said a word against the Bible, than if he had acted otherwise.”
-(Ref.
-3 ) The Deluge refers to Noah’s Flood – the worldwide catastrophe sent as judgement by the Creator God on man’s evil behaviour during the days Noah lived on earth.
+3 The term Deluge refers to Noah’s Flood – the worldwide catastrophe sent as judgement by the Creator God on man’s evil behaviour during the days Noah lived on earth.
+(Genesis 6-9).
+Lyell is undeniably the one responsible for my Queensland Univeristy Geology course starting with such an anti-catastrophic statement, followed by our lecturer introducing us to the ‘bible of geology’ written by Charles Lyell.

-But that was more than 150 years ago, so what’s this got to do with modern science which has seen the folly of totally rejecting catastrophism and now uses global catastrophes to wipe out dinosaurs etc. Simply that Lyell’s most successful coup was not his anti-catastrophism, but his giving all scientists a way to see the world which can be summarised as “the present is the key to the past,” or uniformitarianism.
-Every scientist today is trained to think this way, rarely told it is an assumption and almost never given any alternatives.
-But how does uniformitarianism bypass Biblical thinking?
-Simply that the biblical record shows a world history in which the past is so different from today, that the present could never be the total key to the past.
-One example: Adam was created for a world which had no death.
-A planet without rain, deformities sickness, struggle etc. The modern scientist assumes that if it happens now, it’s has always been a factor.
-The key to understanding Darwin is death is the norm – struggle and fight to survive are the keys to unlocking biological history.
-The two are mutually exclusive!
+But Lyell wrote more than 150 years ago, so what’s this got to do with modern science which now uses global catastrophes to wipe out dinosaurs etc. and has provably seen the folly of Lyellian anti- catastrophism.
+Simply that Lyell’s most successful coup was not his anti-catastrophism, but his giving all scientists a way to see the world which can be summarised as “the present is the key to the past,” in which the events in man’s current phase of history are the ‘top way of seeing things’.
+Otherwise known as uniformitarianism, every scientist is trained to think this way, rarely told it is an assumption and almost never given any alternatives.

-Lyell’s uniformitarianism also automatically excludes the use of historic references, human or biblical, as a valid data base.
-This is easily seen in the current climate change debate, where most scientists assume that only the last 50 years of computerised data observed by this generation is relevant, or at best only what has been recorded since ‘science” began.
-Any historic comments on climate from ancient Rome or even fossil climate evidence which contradicts the politically correct taxable concept, that modern man has caused climate change – is rarely considered and usually brutally rejected or ignored.
+Lyell’s uniformitarianism also excludes the use of historic references, human or biblical, as a valid data base.
+This is easily seen in the current climate change debate, where most scientists and climate change activists assume that only the last 50 years or so of authorised, scientist-collected, computerised data observed by this generation is relevant.
+Any comments on climate based of history, e.g. from ancient Rome or even fossil ‘climate’ evidence that contradict the politically correct taxable concept that modern industrialised man has caused the climate to change are rarely considered, and usually brutally rejected or ignored.

-Lyell’s influence both on Darwin, and on all subsequent modern science, was and is definitely a conspiracy to remove the God of the Bible from having any influence in scientific thinking – particularly the first five books of Moses.
-Darwin, Lyell and all their present day followers were, and are, not just rejecting God’s power as Creator, they reject His power and authority as judge over all mankind.
+Lyell’s influence has gone beyond Darwin to all subsequent modern science There was, and now is, definitely a conspiracy to remove the God of the Bible from having any influence in scientific thinking – particularly the first five books of Moses.
+Darwin, Lyell and all their present day followers were, and are, not just rejecting God’s power as Creator, but rejecting His power and authority as judge over all mankind.

 Are most people who spread the pro-evolution line aware of it?
 No!